matteoceschia/ImageSegmentationClustering/README.md

 Yorck Ramachers (Warwick)
-Last updated January 9, 2019
+Last updated March 7, 2019

 The ImageSegmentation module is a reconstruction module.
 It attempts to cluster tracker hits and fill the TCD data bank in Falaise in the current